-Anyone interested in admission as a nondegree undergraduate student at ASU must submit to Undergraduate Admissions: (1) a Nondegree Undergraduate Application for Admission (including Domicile Affidavit) and (2) a \$35.00 nonrefundable application fee (for applicants applying as nonresidents or residing outside Arizona).
+Anyone interested in admission as a nondegree undergraduate student at ASU must submit to Undergraduate Admissions: (1) a Nondegree Undergraduate Application for Admission (including residency information) and (2) a \$35.00 nonrefundable application fee (for applicants applying as nonresidents or residing outside Arizona).
 Applicants who are not high school graduates or who are younger than age 18 must also submit ACT or SAT scores.

-No more than 15 hours of completed nondegree work may be applied to a degree program if the completed courses meet specific requirements within a degree program.
+No more than 15 hours of completed nondegree work may be applied to a degree program.
 A nondegree student who decides to work toward a bachelor's degree must apply for admission to a degree program with Undergraduate Admissions and meet the admission requirements.